openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    [[ To be removed from the final specification ]]

+   * Introduced VP Query Language

    -21

    * removed `client_metadata_uri` authorization parameter
    * added how OpenID4VP request/response can be used over the browser API
    * remove path_nested description from Response Parameters section and move it into W3C VC Annex
    * fix indentation of examples
    * added references to ISO/IEC 23220 and 18013 documents
    * added `post` request method for Request URI
    * Added IETF SD-JWT VC profile

    -20

    * added "verifier_attestation" client id scheme value

    -19

    * added "x509_san_uri" and "x509_san_dns" client id scheme value